OpenHD/Documentation/developers/porting.md

 1. we use QT 5.15.x, lower versions will not work*
 2. we use EGLFS for SBC'S to get the most out of that hardware*
-3. if you do not have support for multiple HW-layers, like on the Pi with KMS you need to write a decoder which copies the video to a texture and build a renderer for it.
+3. if you do not have support for multiple HW-layers, like on the Pi with KMS you need to write a decoder-helper which copies the video to a texture and build a renderer for it.

 * if your linux is to old, you need to build QT yourself, this is a pretty intense process and can take up to 20h to build on lower end SBC'S (the pi4 needs about 8h) it also needs modifications and you need a mkspecs configuation(for that platform) to build QT on the hardware itself